PolarToCartesian/Vulkan-Compute-Path-Tracer/bug-images/README.md

 # Bug-Images

 While fixing bugs, I often generate interesting images that arise from a problem in the shader code or outputting debug values as color.
-I have made some of these available [here](bug-images/README.md)
+I have made some of these available here!

 #### Random Number Count